Common Factors the Affect Weight

-I hate to break it to you, but your scale weight is not the best way to measure your health or progress.
+I hate to break it to you, but your scale weight is not the best or a reliable way to measure your health.
 In fact, your “ideal” scale weight may not be the best for your athletic performance or good for your mental health.
 I wrote this blog to enlighten you of the many factors that affect weight.

 Have you ever had a week where you drank enough water, worked out, and ate healthy, but the scale doesn’t show the number you thought you deserved?
 That’s because there are many factors that can influence your weight.